-Claims incurred of € 170,617k include claims paid and variation in claims reserving (claims outstanding and incurred but not reported).
-Claims paid increased across all Partnerships and Countries during the year, whilst the Company released the remaining 10% Covid-19 loadings of € 1,153k in line with experience.
-Regarding the Italian dormant policies, a situation whereby the policyholder died during the policy term and the beneficiaries did not subsequently claim the insurance benefit the Company continues a fast track approach.
+Claims incurred of € 72,951k include claims paid and variation in claims reserving (claims outstanding and incurred but not reported).
+Claims paid increased across all Partnerships and Countries during the year; whilst the Company released all stagflation claims loadings of € 11,342k in line with unemployment experience in 2023.